jackel-y/forecast-demand-curve/README.md

 Place the data for new forecasts (which might include partial actuals) in data/output.csv.

 ### 5. Run the Forecasting Pipeline
 The main forecasting pipeline is typically orchestrated within the execute.ipynb notebook or a dedicated script.
-This involves:

-Loading and preprocessing data.
-Training the XGBoost model (if a pre-trained model is not being loaded).
-Generating predictions for the desired flights.
-You can run the notebooks using Jupyter Lab or a similar environment: